ChathuraLiyanapathirana/test-iposg/VoiceToTextMobileApp/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+## Major Dependencies

+**React Navigation (@react-navigation/native, @react-navigation/stack)**
+- Purpose: Handles navigation and routing between screens in the mobile app
+- Provides a way to transition between screens and manage navigation history
+- Implements stack-based navigation with animated transitions

+**Zustand**
+- Purpose: State management library
+- Provides a simple and lightweight way to manage application state
+- Allows for creating global stores that components can access without prop drilling

 # Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.